 This is a procession unlike any other in the world: last year there were over 7000 participants, 20 bands, 150 horses, hundreds of other carriages, carts, coaches and other vehicles including vintage cars, steam buses, tanks, tractors, ambulances, fire engines, unicycles, steamrollers, giant robots, helicopters, ships, penny farthings, beds and bathtubs.

 The procession sets off from Mansion House at 11.03am after a silence for Armistice Day.
 It pauses at the Royal Courts while the Lord Mayor gives his oath and then returns up the Victoria Embankment at about 1pm.
 The Lord Mayor will get back to Mansion House just after 2.30.

-In the lull between procession and fireworks you will find the remarkable City of London Guide Lecturers giving walking tours around the strange old streets of the City of London.
+After the procession you will find the remarkable City of London Guide Lecturers giving walking tours around the strange old streets of the City of London.
 The walks are easy and free, but we hope you will make a donation to the Lord Mayor’s Appeal.